cervelas/machineatubes/README.md

 Clément Borel
 ```

+Hints:

+- `--midiout` give you on what device it can and will send the midi notes, first device is default.

 ## API Usage

 The http server expose `http://localhost:23456/play` endpoint.

-it accept ONLY a json file by POST method :
+it accept ONLY a json file by POST method, just put the raw json in the payload:

 `> curl -i -H "Content-Type: application/json" -X POST -d '{"some":"json", "random": "file"}' http://localhost:23456/play`